-- surface of the container is disinfected prior to moving materials and the transport container has a universal biohazard label. - ii.
-Materials to be removed from the facility for decontamination are packed in accordance with applicable local, state, and federal regulations. - An effective integrated pest management program is implemented. - o.
+- ii.
+Materials to be removed from the facility for decontamination are packed in accordance with applicable local, state, and federal regulations. - n.
+An effective integrated pest management program is implemented. - o.
 Animals and plants not associated with the work being performed are not permitted in the laboratory.